-(2) Informus GmbH, Berlin, Germany
+(2) Informus GmbH, 13187 Berlin, Germany

-(3) ACRI-ST 260 Route du Pin Montard, 06904 Sophia-Antipolis, France Phone: +33 4 92 96 75 00
+(3) ACRI-ST, 260 Route du Pin Montard, 06904 Sophia-Antipolis, France

-(4) Laboratoire d’Océanographie de Villefranche, CNRS / Sorbonne Université , Villefranche-sur-mer, France
+(4) Laboratoire d’Océanographie de Villefranche, CNRS / Sorbonne Université, 06230 Villefranche-sur-mer, France

-(5) [current adresse] Data Processing Systems Procurement Manager European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) EUMETSAT-Allee 1, 64295 Darmstadt, Germany Office: +49 6151 807 7336 Mobile: +49 151 174 38520
+(5) [current address]European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), EUMETSAT-Allee 1, 64295 Darmstadt, Germany

 Abstract

-Coastal Surveillance Through Observation of Ocean Color (COASTlOOC) oceanographic expeditions were conducted in 1997 and 1998 to examine the relationship between the optical properties of seawater and related biological and chemical properties across the coastal-to-open ocean gradient along the European coasts.
+Coastal Surveillance Through Observation of Ocean Color (COASTlOOC) oceanographic expeditions were conducted in 1997 and 1998 to examine the relationship between the optical properties of seawater and related biological and chemical properties across the coastal-to-open ocean gradient in various European seas.
 A total of 379 stations were visited along the coasts of the Gulf of Lion in the Mediterranean Sea (n = 61), Adriatic Sea (n = 39), Baltic Sea (n = 57), North Sea (n = 99), English Channel (n = 85) and Atlantic Ocean (n = 38).
-A particular emphasis has been dedicated to the collection of a comprehensive set of apparent (AOPs) and inherent (IOPs) optical properties to support the development of ocean color remote sensing algorithms.
+Particular emphasis was dedicated to the collection of a comprehensive set of apparent (AOPs) and inherent (IOPs) optical properties to support the development of ocean color remote sensing algorithms.
 The data were collected in situ using traditional ship-based sampling, but also from a helicopter, which is a very efficient means for that type of coastal sampling.
-The dataset collected during the COASTlOOC campaigns is still today quite unique in that it is fully consistent in terms of operators, protocols, and instrumentation.
+The dataset collected during the COASTlOOC campaigns is unique in that it is fully consistent in terms of operators, protocols, and instrumentation.
 This rich and historical dataset is still today frequently requested and used by other researchers.
-Therefore, we present the result of an effort to compile and standardize a dataset which will facilitate their reuse in future development and evaluation of new bio-optical models adapted for optically-complex waters.
+Therefore, we present the result of an effort to compile and standardize a dataset which will facilitate its use in future development and evaluation of new bio-optical models adapted for optically-complex waters.
 The dataset is available at https://doi.org/10.17882/93570.

 1. Introduction

 Since the launch of the Coastal Zone Color Scanner (CZCS) by NASA in 1978, ocean color remote sensing has been used to monitor the state of, and the changes in global marine ecosystems both in time and space.
 In open oceans, the main component that affects the variations in the inherent (IOPs) and apparent (AOPs) optical properties of seawater is phytoplankton, which is usually represented by the concentration of chlorophyll a (Morel1977).
 Such open ocean waters are traditionally termed Case 1 waters.
-Many simple empirical spectral band ratio algorithms have been developed to link changes in remotely-sensed ocean color (OC), measured as reflectance, to the variations in chlorophyll a concentration (see OReilly2019 for an extensive evaluation of OC band ratio algorithms).
-Because these algorithms perform surprisingly well, a plethora of studies have been conducted based on it, notably about phytoplankton phenology (e.g., Vargas2009) and phytoplankton primary production (see Carr2006 and references therein).
+Many empirical spectral band ratio algorithms have been developed to link changes in remotely-sensed ocean color (OC), measured as reflectance, to variations in chlorophyll a concentration (see OReilly2019 for an extensive evaluation of OC band ratio algorithms).
+Because these algorithms perform generally well, a plethora of studies have been conducted based on those, notably about phytoplankton phenology (e.g., Vargas2009) and phytoplankton primary production (see Carr2006 and references therein).